Overview

 Menu Bar

 The menu bar regroups actions that aren't done often or options that don't fit into the bottom panel or the inspector.
+The level settings can be reached from 3.

 The cursor will wrap around the screen, unlike in Geometry Dash. ↩︎